lorgan3/sorcerers/README.md

 Check `package.json`, there are also commands available to run tests and check the types.

+## Future

+Sorcerers is 'complete' in my opinion but there are some ideas that I might want to tackle in the future:

+- Spell selection: It could be cool to have even more spells and the option to pick which ones to use in your game.
+It was already tricky to make the current selection of spells feel unique and semi balanced though.
+- Skins: I do not have the patience or skills to do this myself but I would be happy to collaborate on adding additional skins for the players to the game.
+- More map features: Item chests and teleport points come to mind but feel free to suggest your ideas.
+- Improved networking and physics: The current implementation gets the job done but this feels like an area that could use some more refinement.

 ## Credits

 See the [ingame credits](https://lorgan3.github.io/sorcerers/#/credits) or [credits.json](credits.json)